uonbi/programming102/docs/reminders.md

 * Revisit Git / GitHub in the middle of the course
 * Python: Go back to Chapter 1 examples, later (after Functions)
+* Introduction to Google AppEngine
+* Some Python GUI